HAIFIT: Human-to-AI Fashion Image Translation: Experiments

-\textbf{Qualitative Experiments. } As shown in Fig.~\ref{fig:s2i_gen}, it is evident that our proposed method outperforms other baselines by delivering high-definition and diverse images.
-For example, although BcycleGAN, USTP, and UGATIT produce some satisfactory results, the majority of their images exhibit a single color tone and lack fine details.
-Similarly, pix2pix, MUNIT, and pix2pixHD demonstrate good color diversity, but suffer from issues such as uneven color distribution and blurred details.
-UAGITI also faces challenges related to single color and uneven color distribution.
-The diffusion models Palette appears severe background coloring while BBDM exhibits a uniform color distribution within the outline but there is a struggle to retain fine details in the generated images.
-Overall, existing methods encounter challenges in capturing specific intricate details in sketches.
-In contrast, our proposed method excels in handling complex sketches, leading to images with more realistic visual effects.
+\textbf{Qualitative Experiments. } As shown in Fig.~\ref{fig:s2i_gen}, it is evident that our proposed method outperforms other baselines by preserving sketch details and delivering high-definition diverse images.
+For example, while BcycleGAN, USTP, pix2pixHD, and UGATIT occasionally generate satisfactory results, such as the second row in cycleGAN and USTP, and the third row in pix2pixHD and UGATIT, most of their generated images tend to exhibit a single black tone and lose much of the sketch's stroke details.
+Although pix2pix, MUNIT, and IrwGAN methods show better generation effects with good color diversity, they still face numerous challenges.
+For instance, pix2pix generates colors outside the designated area in the first and sixth rows, and displays abnormal color distribution in the fifth row.
+MUNIT often loses significant sketch details, causing the edges of the generated images to appear overly smooth and blurry.
+Moreover, IrwGAN suffers from uneven color distribution in the first, second, and third rows, and a loss of sketch details in the fifth and sixth rows.
+The UGAIT method consistently shows a red tone in its generated images, along with issues like uneven color distribution, coloring outside the designated areas, and blurred details.
+In addition, when comparing diffusion models, we find that Palette has serious background coloring issues, making the image background color match the clothing color, and also faces problems with uneven color distribution and loss of sketch details.
+BBDM, while exhibiting uniform color distribution within contours and avoiding coloring outside the areas, still struggles with retaining fine details in the generated images.
+Overall, existing methods still struggle with capturing specific complex details in sketches and generating high-definition, diverse images.
+In contrast, our proposed method excels in handling complex sketches, producing images with more realistic visual effects.

-\textbf{Time Costs. } Fig.~\ref{fig:time} illustrates the model training and inference times for our model and the nine baselines.
+\textbf{Time Costs. } Fig.~\ref{fig:time} illustrates the model training and inference times for our model and the ten baselines.
 Our model exhibits a clear advantage in training time compared to GAN-based methods.
 Additionally, when compared to the methods based on the Diffusion model, our model demonstrates an inference time improvement of over 100 times.
 This significant time-saving advantage can greatly benefit designers by reducing costs, improving work efficiency, and increasing productivity.